theRealWardo/docker-monitoring/README.md

 # Docker Monitoring Playground

-This is my collection of random attempts at monitoring Docker containers using various technologies.
+This is my collection of random attempts at monitoring Docker containers using various open source technologies.
+Neither closed source nor paid services (like [DataDog](https://www.datadoghq.com)) will be discussed/covered in this playground.

 If you want to check out these stacks, you'll need to have installed [Fig](http://www.fig.sh/).